devonorourke/guano/OahuBird/docs/workflow.md

 We employ the same filtering strategies as discussed in detail in the supplementary [filtering document](https://github.com/devonorourke/guano/blob/master/OahuBird/docs/filtering.md).
 In summary, after applying a series of filters, we retain **1,529 OTUs** and **13,950,987 reads**.
 This value is considerably less than the initial library (both in terms of OTUs and reads); the read drop is expected because of the fact that so many reads were part of the mock community - these were included in our estimates of OTUs and reads in the table above, yet are not included in our final dataset after filtering.
 The number of OTUs dropping isn't surprising - in most datasets these OTU values are initially quite high and are due to many low-abundant reads due to index-bleed and contamination; once we've accounted for those factors many OTUs are discarded.

 ### Optional filtering - work in progress
 Jon has incorporated a third party software program that further refines our OTU estimates.
 While our initial filtering removes lots of OTUs we believe to be in low abundance due to index-bleed and/or contamination, it's also possible that these OTUs are in low abundance due to PCR error that creates unique OTUs when they should really be clustered together.
 The [LULU package](https://github.com/tobiasgf/lulu), is an algorithm for further clustering - see [their paper](https://www.nature.com/articles/s41467-017-01312-x) for complete details.
 The usage of this software is appropriate within our amptk workflow following our filtering, but should be completed before taxonomy assignment; usage is outlined within the [amptk documentation](http://amptk.readthedocs.io/en/latest/commands.html#amptk-lulu).
-I've tried to simplify what is happening in the following bullets:
+I've tried to simplify what is happening in the following bullets, but see [LULU's github page](https://github.com/tobiasgf/lulu#the-algorithm) for even more information about the algorithm's process:

 - Though there are several parameters to potentially test, just one struck me as particularly relevant to toying with: the `--min_match` setting.
 LULU works in a series of steps; following sorting the OTU table by abundance (prioritized in terms numbers of detections for an OTU among samples first, then in terms of reads per OTU), the dataset is put through a pairwise percent dissimilarity test (BLASTn approach used by default) - these percent (dis)similarities are then used in the R LULU script which will only test for parent-daughter relationships _based on the `--min_match` value you specify_.
 Thus the default **84** percent dissimilarity seemed really low to me; a more conservative estimate of 95% would essentially specify that up to 5% of the variance between a pair of sequences is indicative of either PCR errors and/or intragenic variance among true OTUs within a species.
 While we've already clustered at 97% with VSEARCH (during the `amptk clust` process), this additional percent identity allows us to then label these _potentially related_ clusters.
 - We then move along to the next major step where potentially related clusters are queried for their **cooccurrence** - this value is set by the `--minimum_relative_cooccurence` argument.
 This is a percent which reflects how likely you think these values _potentially related clusters are to cooccur_.
 We would think that if they are truly PCR errors or intragenic variation, then they should **often** cooccur.
 We set this to a fairly high value of 95%, meaning that we'd only expect them to be separated 5% of the time.
 Notably, this measure only is stipulated upon the daughter strand, so you can have the dominant parent OTU in lots of samples without the daughter, but you can't have lots of daugther samples without the parent.
 I haven't changed this setting in our testing because I have not empirically tested this with a positive control.
 A value of **95** percent is used by default.